daos-stack/daos/doc/dev/contributing.md

 The "component:" should be a lower-case single-word subsystem of the DAOS code that best encompasses the change being made.
-Examples of components include modules: client, pool, container, object, vos, rdb;
-functional subsystems: recovery; and auxiliary areas: build, tests, docs.
+Examples of components include modules: client, pool, container, object, vos, rdb, cart; functional subsystems: recovery; and auxiliary areas: build, tests, docs.
 This list is not exhaustive, but is a guideline.

 The commit comment should contain a detailed explanation of changes being made.
 This can be as long as you'd like.
 Please give details